shapedthought/rvtools2vse/README.md

 Tool to convert RVTools output to VSE format.

+Recent updates:

-Updated to work with the VSE v0.11.0 format.
+- Updated to work with the VSE v0.11.0 format
+- Multiple RVTools files can be passed in
+- vPartition tab is ignored if the -d flag is passed, allows for the tab to be missing

 ## Installation